 - Having a dependency on a steady power supply and WiFi connection

-IoT for a Smart Office: Use Cases and Examples
+IoT for a Smart Office: Applications and Examples

 Despite its steady growth and the huge potential that it has, the smart office market is still in its early stages of development.
 The IoT office application is being outpaced by the other industries benefiting from the use of IoT solutions, including home automation, health, and fitness, as well as retail and inventory management.